sageikosa/PrimitivelyStrong/README.md

 (like strings, integers, and booleans) to represent complex concepts in your code.
 The primitive types float around in data structures and function signatures, complicating validation, behavior, and understanding.
-The compiler cannot help check that the value used is mean to be an identity or key for the domain.
+The compiler cannot help check that the provenance of the value used at a call-site is intended as an identity or key for the domain.

-I had worked around this before with strongly-typed structs and classes, using id and key fields carried in the structs to represent the identity of the object.
+I had worked around this in the _before-times_ with strongly-typed structs and classes, using id and key fields carried in the structs to represent the identity of the object.
+I allowed the records to be mostly empty except for the key and id fields under ciscumstances where the object was just a carrier for the identity.

 I researched several bits of postings on the interwebs, and worked my way through a few iterations of my own framework to help me get rid of primitive obsession in my code.